-I have audited the accompanying financial report of Western Community Legal Centre Limited (the company), which comprises the statement of financial position as at 30 June 2017, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, notes comprising a summary of significant accounting policies and other explanatory information and the statement by the Board of Directors.
+I have audited the accompanying financial report of Western Community Legal Centre Limited (the company), which comprises the statement of financial position as at 30 June 2018, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, notes comprising a summary of significant accounting policies and other explanatory information and the statement by the Board of Directors.

-In my opinion, the accompanying financial report of Western Community Legal Centre Limited is in accordance with the ACNC Act 2012, including:
+In my opinion, the accompanying financial report of Western Community Legal Centre Limited is in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including:

-i. giving a true and fair view of the company's financial position as at 30 June 2017 and of its performance and cash flows for the year ended on 30 June 2017; and ii. complying with Australian Accounting Standards and the ACNC Act 2012.
+i. giving a true and fair view of the company's financial position as at 30 June 2018 and of its performance and cash flows for the year ended on 30 June 2018; and ii. complying with Australian Accounting Standards and the Australian Charities and Not-for-profits Commission Act 2012.